A useful credit facility for small businesses

 - No hidden fees.
 You won’t find any foreign transaction fees, charges for withdrawing from ATMs, or monthly fees for using your account.

-- Flexible interest.
+- Competitive interest.
 When you’re using your Capital on Tap account, you can get up to 56 days of interest-free on purchases.
 This applies providing you pay off your balance in full each month.
-You can improve your rates over time too, meaning that those who don’t pay off their balance each month will get an interest rate of 0.79% to 4.9% per month.
+If you don't pay it off, the representative APR is 29.9%.

 - Fast application.
 All of these features can be accessed by filling out an application form that takes around two minutes to complete.